Fracture (broken bone)

-Your child will usually be given a fracture clinic appointment five to 14 days after discharge.
+Your child will usually be given a fracture clinic appointment 5 to 14 days after discharge.
 At this appointment, another x-ray will be taken to make sure the bone is healing and is in place.
-Follow-up at fracture clinic will usually be required several more times after this to ensure the break is healing.
+Follow up at fracture clinic will usually be required several more times after this to ensure the break is healing.

-Starship Foundation and the Paediatric Society of New Zealand acknowledge the co-operation of the Starship Children’s Hospital, Auckland District Health Board.
-This fact sheet produced in collaboration with the Starship Diabetes Service.
+Starship Foundation and the Paediatric Society of New Zealand acknowledge the cooperation of Starship Children's Health, Auckland District Health Board.
+This fact sheet produced in collaboration with the Starship Orthopaedic Service.